syncfusion-content/javascript-docs/js/api/ejPivotSchemaDesigner.md

 ### enableWrapper `boolean`
 {:#members:enablewrapper}

-For ASP.NET and MVC Wrapper, Pivots Shema Designer will be initialized and rendered empty initially.
-Once PivotGrid widget is rendered completely, Pivots Shema Designer will just be populated with data source by setting this property to “true”.
+For ASP.NET and MVC Wrapper, Pivots Schema Designer will be initialized and rendered empty initially.
+Once PivotGrid widget is rendered completely, Pivots Schema Designer will just be populated with data source by setting this property to “true”.

 #### Default Value: false